 We have found that by creating a stable living environment, and providing nutritious meals our clients find a renewed hope.
 With hope, clients can more accurately assess their behaviors and skills, and develop a willingness to change behaviors and improve their skills.
 Clients create goals and FISH holds them accountable.
 As clients achieve small goals, we work on bigger goals, like developing skills to move from minimum wage jobs to meaningful careers.

 We summarize our services using our name, FISH provides Food, Instruction, Shelter, and Health care.
 FISH has locations in Carson, Douglas and Lyon counties, where we provide “a hand-up, not a hand-out”.
-During FY 19'-20', FISH served 3,672 Households of which 2,719 were under the federal poverty level.
-We provided 403,219 meals between our food banks and dining room, and 7,712 nights of shelter at our two emergency shelters.
+During FY 21'-22', FISH served 2,782 Households of which 2,104 (76%) were 200% under the federal poverty level.
+We provided 247,410 meals between our food banks and dining room, and 10,514 nights of shelter at our three emergency shelters.

 The above numbers are UNDUPLICATED numbers, meaning even if a person came in many times last year, they were only counted once for these statistics.

-FISH served as the agent for the NVEnergy Special Assistance Fund for Energy grant program in Carson City.
-In FY2019, FISH administered 172 grants for utility payments
+FISH served as the agent for the NVEnergy Special Assistance Fund for Energy grant program, the Southwest Gas Utility Assistance program, and the Water In Motion water bill assistance program.
+In FY2021, FISH administered 591 grants for utility payments.

-FISH rolled out a “community database”, so local nonprofits and government agencies can jointly track and coordinate services for shared clients.
+FISH continued to use our “community database”, FISH Application for Client Services, so local nonprofits and government agencies can jointly track and coordinate services for shared clients.
 This database improves overall services, reduces duplication of effort, and helps to identify “super utilizers” who over-use available community resources.
 We find that if our staff has to work harder than the client, the client will not succeed.
 So we challenge them to take an active role toward self-sufficiency.